 A History of McQuaid Jesuit

-Ground was broken for the 32 acre campus on 23 June 1953, and the building was completed by September, 1955.
-The total cost exceeded two and one-half million dollars.
-While the new school was under construction, temporary quarters were found in the former St. Andrew’s Seminary building in Rochester.
-Here, the first class of McQuaid Jesuit (196 students) was admitted on 8 September 1954.
-That group of young men, together with the new first year class, started the school’s second year in the new complex on 7 September 1955.
+Ground was broken for the 33-acre campus June 23, 1953, and the building was completed by September 1955.
+The total cost exceeded $2.5 million.
+While the new school was under construction, temporary quarters were found in the former St. Andrew's Seminary building in Rochester.
+Here, the first class of McQuaid Jesuit (196 students) was admitted September 8, 1954.
+That group of young men, together with the new first year class, started the school's second year in the current complex September 7, 1955.

 In 1967, McQuaid opened its doors to eighth graders; in 1993 to seventh graders; and in 2012 to sixth graders.

 McQuaid Jesuit has been in continual operation since 1954, and continues to thrive today as a Jesuit, Catholic, independent college preparatory school.